So the work begins…

 With some light elbow grease and the tire lever, I got the two halves separated.
 I placed the rear part of the case (sometimes called the bucket) aside.
 The machine was now open.

 Now with the memory expansion card removed from the system, I can finish removing the logic board.
 This is done by removing the two ribbon cables from the hard drive and floppy drives, as well as the main wiring harness coming from the analog board.
-This main wiring harness is simply connected through a molex plug, but does a lot: it not only carries power, but also carries the video signal, audio signal, and much more.
+This main wiring harness is simply connected using a molex plug, but does a lot: it not only carries power, but also carries the video signal, audio signal, and much more.

 I lucked out.
-This system has a “Sonnenschein Lithium” PRAM battery that was made in West Germany, instead one of the infamous Maxell “red bomb” batteries.
+This system has a “Sonnenschein Lithium” PRAM battery that was made in West Germany, instead of one of the infamous Maxell “red bomb” batteries.
 This PRAM battery looks to be in good condition, but still has to go.
 It likely has no charge, and it’s known that all kinds of these batteries can be prone to leaking/exploding and destroying the computer – not just the Maxell bombs.

 The inside of this system looks very clean… very little dust on components.